g1eng/httpfilter/README.md

 Other extending and developing fractions in this package are:

-* IP filtering via IPFilter
-* basic authentication and htpasswd support
+* builtin IP filtering and basic authentication support
 * passing any authentication backend for an authorization

 ## DOCUMENTATION